A chemical cocktail for age reversal to revolutionise the treatment of ageing

 The process they went through could distinguish young from old and senescent cells.

-The team identified six chemical cocktails that restore nucleocytoplasmic protein compartmentalization (NCC) and genome-wide transcript profiles to a youthful state and reverse transcriptomic age in less than a week.
+6 chemical cocktails were identified that could restore nucleocytoplasmic protein compartmentalization (NCC) and genome-wide transcript profiles to younger, more youthful states, and in a time period of less than a week.

 The study focused on cells in the brain, optic nerve, kidneys and muscles in mice which were engineered to age rapidly to test the effectiveness of the chemical cocktails.